murdoch/murdoch.github.io/README.md

 This is the code for my blog, which can be found at https://murdo.ch

 The site is built with astro.
-Fee free to clone this repo.
+Feel free to clone this repo.
 You can get it running with:

 ```sh
 npm install